Bow High School

-Bow High School is a four-year public high school in Bow, New Hampshire, United States, and is part of the Bow School District.
-The principal is Brian O'Connell and the vice principal is Matt Fisk.
+Bow High School is a four-year public high school in Bow, New Hampshire, United States, and is part of the Bow School District (SAU 67).
+The principal is Matt Fisk and the vice principal is Brenda Barth.

-As of the 2021-2022 school year, the school had an enrollment of 621 students and 49.40 classroom teachers (on an FTE basis), for a student-teacher ratio of 12.57.
+As of the 2022-2023 school year, the school had an approximate enrollment of 604 students and 35 classroom teachers (on an FTE basis), for a student-teacher ratio of 17.26.

 History

 Bow High School was established in 1997, serving grades 9 through 12.
 Before this time high school students from Bow went to Concord.
 In 1993 the Concord School District told Bow they could no longer send Bow students to Concord High after the 1996-1997 school year.
 Immediately Bow started to make plans for a high school of their own.
 The school was built and now sits on the shores of Turee Pond.
 The school was originally designed to accommodate 600 students, and in the 2021-2022 school year had a student population of 621.
-The school cost $16 million.
+However the building is never at student capacity thanks to the school's scheduling system.
+The school cost $16 million to build.
 Beginning in the fall of 2014, the school began serving students from the neighboring town of Dunbarton.

-The school has a 595-seat auditorium, an 800-seat gym, rock climbing wall, and state of the art technology.
+Some features of the school and campus include: a 595-seat auditorium, 800-seat gym, rock climbing wall, zipline course, and state of the art technology.